-Every engagement will be different but taking the defensive aside most engagements will be a deliberate attack or counter ambush and there are many approaches to doctrine and tactics that dictate how each is handled whether that is the destruction of the enemy, being able to break contact and withdraw or forcing the enemy to withdraw.
+Every engagement will be different but taking the defensive aside most engagements will be a deliberate attack or counter-ambush and there are many approaches to doctrine and tactics that dictate how each is handled whether that is the destruction of the enemy, being able to break contact and withdraw or forcing the enemy to withdraw.

-There have also been many experiments with different section/platoon/company organisation and weapon distribution by UK and overseas forces.
+There have also been many experiments with different section/platoon/company organisation and weapon distribution by the UK and overseas forces.
 Some say the role of the light machine gun is key, with sections arranged to support it, others say this should be the other way around.
-Each configuration has its advantages and disadvantages and like the ‘great calibre debate’ there is no right or wrong answer, just differing degrees of compromise.
+Each configuration has its advantages and disadvantages and like the ‘great calibre debate,’ there is no right or wrong answer, just differing degrees of compromise.

 The government has been rightly criticised for failing to provide adequate equipment and protection for the armed forces.
 The press and public can relate to the simple subjects of body armour or boots so these become iconic items of equipment with tales of soldiers having to buy their own more grist to the mill.
-Personal equipment has never been a large an issue as it is now and speak to any serving personnel and, squaddy moaning aside, they will tell you the personal equipment is superb.
+Personal equipment has never been a large an issue as it is now and speaks to any serving personnel and, squaddy moaning aside, they will tell you the personal equipment is superb.

-There is also an obvious political and human desire to reduce casualties and minimise injury, whatever we might think, politicians are human.
+There is also an obvious political and human desire to reduce casualties and minimise injury, whatever we might think, politicians, are human.